mayaremera/EACSL-PROJECT/frontend/my-react-app/MEMBERSHIP_FORMS_SUPABASE_SETUP.md

 ## Troubleshooting

 ### Error: "relation 'membership_forms' does not exist"
 - The table wasn't created.
-Run the SQL script again.
+Run the SQL script from `CREATE_MEMBERSHIP_FORMS_TABLE.sql` again.
+- Verify the table exists in Supabase Dashboard → Table Editor

-### Error: "new row violates row-level security policy"
+### Error: "new row violates row-level security policy" (Storage Upload Error)
-- Check RLS policies are correctly set up (Step 1)
-- Verify you're using the correct authentication (for admin access)
+**This is the most common error when uploading files!** It means the storage bucket doesn't have the correct RLS policies for public uploads.

+**Solution:**
+1. **Create the policies using SQL (Easiest):**
+   - Run the SQL script from `STORAGE_POLICIES_MEMBER_FORMS_BUCKET.sql` in Supabase SQL Editor
+   - This will create all required policies automatically

+2. **OR use Dashboard UI:**
+   - Go to Supabase Dashboard → Storage → Policies
+   - Select `member-forms-bucket`
+   - Click "New Policy"
+   - Create a policy with:
+     - **Policy name:** "Public upload access for member-forms-bucket"
+     - **Allowed operation:** INSERT
+     - **Target roles:** anon, authenticated (or public)
+     - **Policy definition:** `bucket_id = 'member-forms-bucket'`

+3. **Verify policies exist:**
+   - Go to Storage → Policies → member-forms-bucket
+   - You should see at least one policy for INSERT operation
+   - If not, create one following the steps above

+**Important:** Even if your bucket is set to Public, you still need RLS policies for INSERT operations to work!

 ### Error: "bucket not found"
 - Create the `member-forms-bucket` in Storage (Step 2)